Score-Based Turbo Message Passing for Plug-and-Play Compressive Imaging: Related Work

 \subsection{Diffusion-Based \ac{PnP} Methods}

 In diffusion-based inverse solvers, sampling from the exact posterior distribution is intractable due to the time dependence of the likelihood.
-This challenge has motivated a variety of approximation strategies. \Ac{Score-ALD}~\cite{score_ald2021nips} enforces data consistency via a matched-filter-like approximation of the likelihood score at each step. \Ac{ILVR}~\cite{ilvr2021iccv} and pseudoinverse-guided diffusion models ($\Pi$GDM)~\cite{song2023pseudoinverse} incorporate the Moore-Penrose pseudoinverse of the measurement operator to guide the reverse-diffusion trajectory toward the observation-consistent subspace. \Ac{DMPS}~\cite{dmps} employs a \ac{LMMSE}-type approximation of the likelihood score. \Ac{RMP}~\cite{xue2025rmp} optimizes the reverse \ac{KL} divergence with nature gradient descent and propagates the mean at each reverse step.
+This challenge has motivated a variety of approximation strategies. \Ac{Score-ALD}~\cite{score_ald2021nips} enforces data consistency via a matched-filter-like approximation of the likelihood score at each step. \Ac{ILVR}~\cite{ilvr2021iccv} and pseudoinverse-guided diffusion models ($\Pi$GDM)~\cite{song2023pseudoinverse} incorporate the Moore-Penrose pseudoinverse of the measurement operator to guide the reverse-diffusion trajectory toward the observation-consistent subspace. \Ac{DMPS}~\cite{dmps} employs a \ac{LMMSE}-type approximation of the likelihood score. \Ac{RMP}~\cite{xue2025rmp} optimizes the reverse \ac{KL} divergence with natural gradient descent and propagates the mean at each reverse step.
 These approaches typically introduce additional hyperparameters that are sensitive and require careful tuning.
-The approximation errors accumulate over iterations and can potentially drive the trajectory away from the underlaying data manifold.
+The approximation errors accumulate over iterations and can potentially drive the trajectory away from the underlying data manifold.
 To mitigate this issue, \ac{MCG}~\cite{mcg} introduces an additional correction term that can be seamlessly integrated with existing solvers to steer the iterates back toward the data manifold. \Ac{DPS}~\cite{dps} generalizes the above work to nonlinear inverse problems, which requires backpropagation through the unconditional score network to compute likelihood gradients.
-Most of the above methods require hundreds to thousands of reverse-diffusion steps, resulting in significant computational burden. \Ac{DDRM}~\cite{kawar2022denoising} alleviates this cost by employing \ac{DDIM}~\cite{ddim2021iclr}, an \ac{ODE}-based accelerated sampler, enabling high-quality reconstructions with as few as 20 NFEs.
-DiffPIR~\cite{diffpir} operates in an optimization-inspired \ac{PnP}-\ac{HQS} framework.
-At each iteration, it heuristically injects Gaussian noise following diffusion principles to improve flexibility, which in turn often slows convergence.
-Meanwhile, variational-inference approaches such as RED-diff~\cite{red_diff2024iclr} reinterpret diffusion priors through the lens of the \ac{RED} framework, offering a complementary optimization-based perspective.